TheWidlarzGroup/react-native-video/API.md

 Property | Type | Description
 --- | --- | ---
-dir | string | Absolute system path where cache should be stored. maxSizeBytes | number | Maximum allowed size of cache in bytes.
+dir | string | Absolute or relative path where cache should be stored.
+When relative path is given, the path will be relative to the default application cache directory.
+Default: Subdirectory "videos" inside the default app cache directory (example: `/data/user/0/<app name>/cache/videos`) maxSizeBytes | number | Maximum allowed size of cache in bytes.
+Default: 100 MB.

 Example with default values:
 ```
 cache={{
-    dir: `${cacheDirectory}/videos`,
+    dir: "videos",
-    maxSizeBytes: 100 * 1024 * 1024 // 100 MB
+    maxSizeBytes: 100 * 1024 * 1024
 }}
 ```